klroth/Getting-CleaningData_Coursera/CodeBook.md

 ### Description of data in UCI_HAR_tidydata.txt
 #### Table Format
-The tidy data table contains 180 observations of 68 variables.
-Each observation represents a unique combination of Activity and Subject.
-So there will be one row for every activity (6) performed by every subject (30); 6*30=180.
+The tidy data table contains 180 observations of 68 variables. *Each measurement observation is the mean value of the mean or standard deviations of the raw measurements for each unique combination of Activity and Subject.* So there will be one row for every activity (6) performed by every subject (30); 6*30=180.
 The columns each represent a variable, as described below.

 #### Variables & Units